adiezag/Data-Science/README.md

 ![Choropleth map](doc/Choropleth_map.png)

-Click on the [link](https://adiezag.github.io/Data-Science/)to see the interactive choropleth map.
+Click on the [link](https://adiezag.github.io/Data-Science/) to see the interactive choropleth map.

 ## Distribution of borough variable